Bauinger/fireservice-app/README.md

 # Feuerwehreinsätze NÖ - FireService

+The running web app can be found [here.](https://fireservice-app.herokuapp.com)

 Web- &amp; mobile app for displaying information about ongoing firefighter operations and statistics of operations in lower austria.
 The [Grisu NÖ - Mobile App](https://github.com/Grisu-NOE/mobile-app) was used as model.

 ## Description